pmean/build-website/text/99/importing-database-into-spss.md

 **Summary**

-Vexed Vidya wants to **import a Microsoft Access table into SPSS**.
-To import Access or other database formats
-- you use a system called ODBC. **Select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu**.
+You want to **import a Microsoft Access table into SPSS**.
+To import Access or other database formats, you use a system called ODBC. **Select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu**.
 You will then specify where the data are located and the table or tables in your database you want to import.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].